Domaine Antonin Guyon - Corton-Charlemagne Grand Cru 2009

 About the estate:

 With 47 hectares spread across 25 climats, this family-owned estate—composed of countless small plots—boasts a unique viticultural heritage, featuring in particular a first-rate selection of vineyards from the area surrounding the Corton hill.
-The wines remain true to their terroirs of origin, unpretentious and full of sincerity.
-The estate is managed by Dominique Guyon and has been organically farmed and certified since the 2018 vintage.
+The wines are true to their terroirs, unpretentious, and full of sincerity.
+The estate is managed by Dominique Guyon, cultivated organically and certified as of the 2018 vintage.
 The reds, made from partially destemmed grapes, combine ripe fruit with fine tannins.
-They are faithful expressions of their terroirs, with the 2018 vintage featuring a range of well-crafted reds where the Corton Clos-du-Roi leads the pack—which is hardly surprising.
+They are faithful expressions of their terroirs, with the 2018 vintage offering a range of well-crafted reds where the Corton Clos-du-Roi leads the pack—which is hardly surprising.
 Among the whites, the Meursault Charmes-Dessus and Pernand-Sous-Frétille are particularly noteworthy.

 Guide Hachette des vins